CraftomeCJ/learningJournal/June2022/learningJournal20220608.md

     - [Using PostgreSQL with Node.js and node-postgres](https://stackabuse.com/using-postgresql-with-nodejs-and-node-postgres/)
     - [How to Connect Node Postgres using NPM](https://hevodata.com/learn/node-postgres/)
     - [Node Postgres tutorial](https://zetcode.com/javascript/nodepostgres/)
-      - node-postgres, or pg, is a nonblocking PostgreSQL client for Node.js
+      - node-postgres, or pg, is a non-blocking PostgreSQL client for Node.js
       - It is a collection of Node.js modules for interfacing with a PostgreSQL database
       - Among the many features node-postgres supports include callbacks, promises, async/await, connection pooling, prepared statements, cursors, rich type parsing, and C/C++ bindings